Sorority Boys: Plot

 Daisy changes back into Dave for a job interview with an alumnus.
 After the interview, the three boys change back into their feminine garb and share a group hug in celebration.
 Leah walks in while Daisy and Adina are embracing and mistakenly thinks that they are in a relationship and the "Minnesota" excuse was fake.
 She storms out with Daisy following her.

 The alumnus later grabs Leah on the rear and she slaps him across the face.
-He calls for Leah to be thrown overboard.
-Daisy reveals her true identity as Dave to stop the men, while Roberta is exposed as Doofer when he is caught with the tape, and Adina is exposed as Adam.
-The KOK High Council convenes to determine their fate, with Dave lamenting the way they have historically treated the DOGs and states he no longer wants to be a member of KOK.
+He decides to play "DOG Catcher" with his fellow alumnus and calls for Leah to be thrown overboard.
+Daisy reveals her true identity as Dave to stop the men, including his father, while Roberta is exposed as Doofer when he is caught with the tape, and Adina is exposed as Adam.
+The KOK High Council convenes to determine their fate, with Dave lamenting the way they have historically treated the DOGs and states he no longer wants to be a member of KOK, realising that once the evidence gets out, he will likely be arrested for his involvement in KOK's sex trafficking and money laundering.
 Dave accuses fraternity president Spence of stealing the money, and Doofer produces the tape to prove it.
-The KOKs throw Spence overboard.
+On the video it shows Spence stealing the money as revenge against Dave, Adam, and Doofer, The KOKs and the alumnus dethrone Spence and toss him overboard, killing him instantly.

 Later, at the KOK house, Adam is named president.
 Dave meets with Leah and starts their relationship over, truthfully this time, and Doofer begins a relationship with one of the DOG girls.
+The rest of KOK make amends with DOG.
+The Tri-Pi's are still lost at sea and are all killed.